 The transition from the Converted Land State (3) to the Grassland State (1) will take time and patience.
-In the seeded phase, Planted Pasture (3.1), if practices such as fertilizer application and weed control are stopped, prescribed grazing is applied, woody seedlings are managed, and prescribed burning is applied, this ecological site will begin the reversion back to the Grassland State (1) as seedlings of native species become established.
+In the Planted Pasture (3.1), if practices such as fertilizer application and weed control are stopped, prescribed grazing is applied, woody seedlings are managed, and prescribed burning is applied, this ecological site will begin the restoration back to the Grassland State (1.
 Introduced grass species are very resilient and competitive.
 They can maintain dominance in a pasture for a very long time after they are planted even without careful management.
-In these cases, management practices such as disking or applying herbicide to kill or suppress introduced species will be necessary to achieve the transition from an introduced pasture to a native pasture.
+In these cases, management practices such as disking or applying herbicide to kill or suppress introduced species will be necessary.
 This transition may occur very slowly because introduced grasses will remain competitive and will probably always be present.
-This transition may also require brush management practices and the reintroduction of desirable native species through range planting.
+This transition may also require brush management practices and the re-introduction of desirable native species through range planting.